PLOS-Web/AI/README.md

 2.	git clone this repo
 3. Create a virtual environment: `cd .. ; virtualenv --no-site-packages env`
 4. Activate the virtual environment `source env/bin/activate`
-5. Install python requriments `cd ai ; pip install -r requirements.pip`
+5. Install python requriments `cd ai ; pip install -r requirements.pip`.
+If you have problems here, you're either missing some dependencies from above, or pip is misconfigured.
+If Pip is getting angry about not being able to find or verify packages or something about Wheel, try downgrading it with `pip install -U pip==1.4.1`
 6. Install rhyno `pip install git+ssh://git@github.com/PLOS-Web/rhyno.git`
 7. Create local settings from template: `cp ai/local_settings_sample.py ai/local_settings.py`
 8. Look through new ai/local_settings.py and fill in required information